siyabongamasiya/Designs/README.md

 6.Instagram Dark -> These are designs for instagram homepage in dark theme.

-7.little lemon -> These are wireframes and prototypes from my cause for a project for food restaurant.Project link(https://github.com/siyabongamasiya/little_lemon)
+7.little lemon -> These are wireframes and prototypes from my course for a project for food restaurant.Project link(https://github.com/siyabongamasiya/little_lemon)

 8.Logos -> These are logo designs for Capitec and Facebook that gave me practice using the pen tool in figma